About About Interior Medicine

 I understand that there is no agreed-upon definition of the term non-toxic, and that everything, even water, is made of chemicals, so nothing is truly chemical-free.
 Likewise, I’m aware that toxin refers to a natural substance like a plant poison or venom, whereas toxicant is a more accurate term for the chemicals in products that have a negative health impact.
 I choose to use these words anyway because they are currently the most culturally agreed-upon, descriptive, and accessible terms that allow people to find the information they are seeking.
 Some people really care about this terminology, so I’m letting you know!

 If someone had described my website to me 15 years ago, I would’ve rolled my eyes.
-Here’s what changed, in five acts:
+Here’s what changed:

 My Story

 While in my last term of undergrad, I learned in an environmental medicine class about pet birds dying when people cooked with non-stick Teflon pans.
-Teflon is made of PFAS, and when PFAS were released into the air, the birds inhaled them and died early.
+Teflon is made of PFAS, and when PFAS were released into the air, birds inhaled them and died.
 It was thought, even back then in 2007 (!), that PFAS may also be carcinogenic to humans (which of course, now we know they are).
 Just after graduating, while shopping for groceries one evening, I saw a non-stick Teflon pan with a pink Breast Cancer Awareness sticker on it, the pan company promising to donate some amount of the cost to cancer research.
-I was shocked, and did the stop - head tilt - brow furrow sequence.
-That was when I understood that most companies don’t consider our health when they make products, and that some deliberately mislead customers into thinking their products are healthier than they are.
-I didn’t know what to do with this new information in the moment, but it felt like a bookmarked memory I’d eventually figure out.
+I didn’t know what to do about it in the moment, but it felt like a bookmarked memory I’d eventually figure out.

 Thank you!